 Medical Director at Victoria Hospital, Dr. Lisa Charles said over the past 10 years she has seen an epidemic emerging with an increased number of young patients suffering with Chronic Obstructive Pulmonary Disease or COPD.

 She said patients who smoke marijuana (Ganja) mixed with tobacco otherwise known as “Brown” are developing COPD at an extremely young age.
-“We are talking about young men and women in their thirty’s with end stage lung disease.
-And by end stage lung disease I mean they are no longer able to carry out any normal activity, such as cooking walking from the bed to the bathroom because of severe shortness or breath.”
+“We are talking about young men and women in their thirties with end-stage lung disease.
+And by end-stage lung disease I mean they are no longer able to carry out any normal activity, such as cooking walking from the bed to the bathroom because of severe shortness of breath.”
 Dr. Charles stated.
+These patients are then needing continuous flow oxygen concentrating machines so they are able to breathe properly, by the time they reach further into their lives many elderly patients won’t be able to live with any quality of life without such machines, these machines are expensive, especially for elderly citizens that may not have the funds to purchase their own.
+According to Let’s Say Thanks, buying a portable oxygen concentrator will cost you anywhere between $2,000 and $4,000.
+Following that they recommend that you look into renting the equipment instead.

 COPD is an extremely debilitating, progressive disease which directly affects the lungs.
 The effects of COPD cannot be reversed.
 Patients with the disease are literally confined to a bed with oxygen tubes up their nostrils 24 hours a day, 7 days a week.
 “Because any degree of exertion, any degree of activity causes shortness of breath to the point where you have to stop, you have to sit, you cannot do any of those normal functions that you can do for yourself, you can no longer do them.”
 Dr. Charles added.